Key Takeaways

 Common Mistakes Contractors Make When Choosing Time Tracking Software

-Most contractors don’t choose the wrong time tracking software because they are careless.
-They chose the wrong software because the buying process is confusing, the demos look polished, and every platform claims it was “built for contractors.”
+Most tradespeople don’t choose the wrong time tracking software because they are careless; they choose the wrong software because the buying process is confusing, demos look polished, and every platform claims it's “built for contractors.”

 Here are the most common mistakes we see contractors make when choosing a system.

-• Ignoring foreman buy-in and expecting crews to comply: Foremen control what gets enforced in the field.
-If foremen do not use the system, the crew will not use it either.
+- Ignoring foreman buy-in and expecting crews to comply: Foremen control what gets enforced in the field; however, if they do not use the system, the crew will not use it either.
 Contractors often roll out software without training foremen first, then wonder why clock-ins are inconsistent.

-• Letting too many people edit timecards: Too much flexibility creates messy records.
-If everyone can edit punches, change job assignments, or adjust hours without accountability, your time tracking becomes unreliable fast.
+- Letting too many people edit timecards: Too much flexibility creates messy records.
+If everyone can edit punches, change job assignments, or adjust hours without accountability, time tracking becomes unreliable fast.
 Clean systems have clear permissions and approval workflows.

-If you avoid these mistakes, your chances of choosing a tool that actually works in the field go up dramatically.
+If you avoid these pitfalls, your chances of choosing a tool that actually works in the field increase dramatically.

-If you look across the most contractor-friendly time tracking platforms, the average cost lands around $8–$15 per employee per month for plans that include the features most contractors actually use.
+If you look across the most contractor-friendly time tracking platforms, the average cost lands around $8–$15 per employee per month for plans that include the features most contracting businesses actually use.

 However, the most important part is not the monthly price.
 It is the return you get from cleaner timecards, faster payroll, and more accurate job costing.

-Most contractors do not lose money because the software is expensive.
-They lose money because bad time tracking forces the office to spend hours fixing timecards, and it leaves job costing numbers too messy to trust.
+Most contractors do not lose money because the software is expensive; they lose money because bad time tracking forces the office to spend hours fixing timecards, resulting in job costing numbers that are too messy to trust.

-That is why the smartest way to evaluate cost is to calculate ROI.
+That is why the smartest way to evaluate cost is to calculate the return on investment.

 A simple way to do that is to compare two numbers: